There is no WiFi at sea, but you will find a better connection.

 Own space.

-Because of the boat's four floors, there is more than enough room for everyone.
-In this video you can see how spacious the boat is (after all, pictures say more than words).
-In addition, having the vastness and infinity of the sea around you for a week makes for a great sense of space and freedom.
-Everyone will be able to find his/her place for the necessary moments with himself/herself.
+With four floors on the boat, there is more than enough space for everyone.
+In this video, you can see how spacious the boat is (after all, images say more than words).
+In addition, you have the vastness and infinity of the sea around you for a whole week, which creates a great sense of space and freedom.
+Everyone will be able to find their own place for those necessary moments of solitude.

 Crew.

-The crew of the boat consists of about 10-12 men who not only take care of our safety, but also make sure we don't lack anything.
+The boat's crew consists of about 10-12 men who not only ensure our safety, but also make sure we have everything we need.
 The service they provide is unparalleled.
-And beyond these labor duties of theirs, they are more than open to playing a game, chatting with you, and having untold laughs with you.
-Besides the dolphins, the crew is a key element that makes this trip so special.
+And beyond their work duties, they are more than open to playing games, chatting with you, and laughing with you countless times.
+Alongside the dolphins, the crew is a key element that makes this trip so special.

 Food and drink.

-The chef with his unprecedentedly important job; filling our stomachs.
-But he not only fills our stomachs three times a day, but also our hearts, because what a feast this is.
-A varied buffet three times a day.
-Vegetarian, meat as well as fish.
-Fruit, snacks, tea, coffee, water and soft drinks are unlimited and available any time of the day.
-For environmental reasons, we ask that you bring a drinking bottle which you can fill with water on the boat.
-No alcohol will be served during the trip on the boat.
+The chef with his incredibly important task: filling our stomachs.
+But he doesn't just fill our stomachs three times a day, he also fills our hearts, because this food is absolutely delicious.
+Three times a day, a varied buffet.
+Vegetarian, meat, and fish.
+Fruit, snacks, tea, coffee, water, and soft drinks are unlimited and available at any time of the day.
+To protect the environment, we ask you to bring a water bottle that you can fill with water on the boat.
+No alcohol will be served during the boat trip.

-On the mainland of Egypt you no longer have coverage with your Dutch SIM card.
-During our drive to the port, I will therefore provide a hotspot with my Egyptian number, so you can let the home front know you have landed safely.
-Once we're at sea, an Egyptian SIM card hardly works either.
-So for a week without a phone.
+On the mainland of Egypt, your Dutch SIM card will no longer have reception.
+During our drive to the port, I will therefore provide a hotspot with my Egyptian number so that you can let your loved ones know that you have landed safely.
+Once we are at sea, even an Egyptian SIM card will hardly work.
+So that means a week without a phone.
 This may feel scary and uncomfortable.
-But once you are there, you find out that this is a great gift to yourself.
+But once you are there, you will realize that this is a great gift to yourself.
 No distractions, you are completely present in the here and now.
-That adds an extra dimension to this special journey.
-In case of an emergency, a crew phone number will be passed on for the home front.
+This adds an extra dimension to this special journey.
+In case of emergency, a phone number of the crew will be provided for your loved ones at home.

 Some people get seasick, others don't.
-Actually, the only time you might get seasick is while sailing to and from the Sataya Reef.
-That can be windless, without waves and therefore very calm, but it can also be a bumpy windy ride.
-Because we've already slept on the boat for a night in port, your body has already gotten used to it.
-So our experience is that for most people it's not too bad.
-If you think you suffer a lot from seasickness, we recommend taking travel tablets.
+Actually, the only time you can get seasick is when sailing to and from Sataya Reef.
+It can be calm, with no wind or waves, but it can also be a bumpy, windy ride.
+Because we have already spent a night sleeping on the boat in the harbor, your body has already become somewhat accustomed to it.
+So, in our experience, most people don't have too much trouble.
+If you think you are prone to seasickness, we recommend bringing travel sickness tablets with you.

-Once we are in the reef, we are not sailing and are firmly anchored with 4 anchors and there will be virtually no swell.
+Once we are in the reef, we will no longer be sailing and will be securely moored with four anchors, and there will be virtually no swell.

 Electricity.